SeanGraysmith/myProjects/linux-Honeypot/README.md

 ## Cowrie Configuration

-To configure how and what cowrie runs, you edit the cowrie.cfg file, here I will attach an image of my cowrie.cfg and explain what each line does.
+To configure how and what cowrie runs, you edit the cowrie.cfg file, here I will attach an image of my cowrie.cfg and explain each section.
 ![Cowrie configuration file showing setup running telnet and ssh](./images/cowrie-config.png)
 #### 1. The first instruction enables telnet and sets it to listen on port `23` for `any IP` address.
 #### 2. The second instruction sets the ssh server to listen on port `22` for `any IP` address.
 It also sets the ssh banner to show one matching a modern ubuntu version using `version`.